 As a fellow, you take on major teaching and leadership roles in the orthopedic residency program, preparing residents for weekly spine conferences and teaching them both diagnostic and surgical skills.

 Fellows also attend our complex deformity indications conference, which is held up to twice a week.
 Additional academic conferences include a weekly multidisciplinary indications conference and weekly spine grand rounds.
 The grand rounds include visiting professors from other institutions.

 Please submit all application materials for our fellowship directly through SF Match.
 Candidates from outside North America who are eligible for a J-1 visa are encouraged to apply.

 Our one-year fellowship program runs from August 1 to July 31.
 You receive a stipend commensurate with your postgraduate year of training, plus benefits.
 Learn more about graduate medical education at NYU Grossman School of Medicine, and access information for incoming house staff.

 We are available to answer any questions you may have about our fellowship in spine surgery.
-Please contact Jewel Winters, our fellowship coordinator, at 212-598-6704 or email@example.com.
+Please contact our education office at 212-598-6704 or Constance Maglaras at firstname.lastname@example.org.